Lara Croft: Tomb Raider: Post-production

 Simon West's first director's cut of the film was 130 minutes long, before it went through re-shoots some time later after principal photography was finished.
 West was removed from working on the film in post-production, however he did return to work on re-shoots.
 Editor Stuart Baird was brought in by Paramount to re-edit the film.
-Baird was promised the job of directing Star Trek: Nemesis by Paramount in exchange for re-editing original 130-minute cut of this film and John Woo's original 210-minute cut of Mission: Impossible 2.
+Baird was promised the job of directing Star Trek: Nemesis by Paramount in exchange for re-editing the original 130-minute cut of this film and John Woo's original 210-minute cut of Mission: Impossible 2.

 Due to post-production taking longer than expected, some major effects were left unfinished by the time the film was released in theaters.
 Baird re-edited the film down to 88 minutes.
 One of the bigger cuts on the film was changing the original score.
 Originally, Nathan McCree was hired to compose the score, as he had composed the music for the first three Tomb Raider games.
+But Paramount insisted on hiring actual movie composer.
 Greg Hale Jones started to work on the score with Peter Afterman in November 2000, after production was finished, and Danny Elfman composed the main theme for the film.
 Jones later said how once West was fired from the film, his score and Elfman's theme were shelved.
 Michael Kamen was then hired and submitted demos, and composed a full score which was rejected once the film was re-edited by Baird.
 Graeme Revell was then brought in and he had to compose sixty minutes of music inside ten days.
 Jerry Goldsmith was also attached to score the film, but he couldn't due to health problems at the time.
+John Powell was also considered to score the film at one point, prior to Kamen.

 Despite the fact that a large amount of the film was cut, only four deleted scenes, seven minutes long in total, were included as extras on the film's DVD and Blu-Ray releases.
 Trailers for the film showed more deleted scenes.
-In July 2001, Simon West stated that he had prepared alternate version of the film for a DVD release which would include deleted scenes, but this version was never released.
+In July 2001, Simon West stated that he had prepared an alternate version of the film for a DVD release which would include deleted scenes, but this version was never released.
 Angelina Jolie's nude scenes were also cut out for a PG-13 rating.

-Some of the earlier scripts for the film included more scenes focusing on Lara's sex appeal, like Lara flashing her breasts to some villains as a distraction (Steven E. de Souza's February 1999 script), using her breasts to crush a giant millipede (Mike Werb & Michael Colleary's November 1999 script).
-Jolie later stated that she was disappointed with how Lara's sexual appeal was scaled down, and how she thought Lara wasn't sexy enough in the final film.
+For example, the shower scene originally included actual nude shots, and next scene where she takes off her towel originally showed rear nudity by her.
+Even longer version of the opening shower scene was in the revised draft of the shooting script, but it was changed and toned down for the final film.
+The Digging Into Tomb Raider special feature for the film shows behind the scenes footage of Jolie and crew filming another shower scene, which takes place outdoor during the part of the film when Lara is in Cambodia, and which was deleted completely from the film.